Lorite/lorite-personal-learning/README.md

 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Lorite/lorite-personal-learning/issues) for a full list of proposed features (and known issues).

+See the [GitHub project](https://github.com/users/Lorite/projects/1) for the tasks and project roadmap.
+The tasks are linked to the issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>